aws-powertools/powertools-lambda-python/docs/quickstart.md

             Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```

-A lot happens here.
-First, we import required X-ray SDK classes.
-`xray_recorder` is a global AWS X-ray recorder class instance that starts/ends segments/sub-segments and sends them to the X-ray daemon.
+* First, we import required X-ray SDK classes. `xray_recorder` is a global AWS X-ray recorder class instance that starts/ends segments/sub-segments and sends them to the X-ray daemon.
-To build new sub-segments, we use `xray_recorder.in_subsegment` method as a context manager.
+* To build new sub-segments, we use `xray_recorder.in_subsegment` method as a context manager.
-We can add visible granular sub-traces into our X-ray by using customized sub-segments.
-Also, we track Lambda cold start by setting global variable outside of a handler.
+* We track Lambda cold start by setting global variable outside of a handler.
 The variable is defined only upon Lambda initialization.
 This information provides an overview of how often the runtime is reused by Lambda invoked, which directly impacts Lambda performance and latency.

 To allow the tracking of our Lambda, we need to set it up in our SAM template and add `Tracing: Active` under Lambda `Properties` section.
 !!!
 Info